Is HubSpot right for you? Are you using it to its full potential?

 And so on.
 Each bit of cluster content would build upon what was discussed on the pillar page and link back to it.

-Your pillar page would be optimised for a broad keyword term you want to rank for (using the example above, it would be ‘cloud security’) while the cluster content would target long-tail keyword terms.
+Your pillar page would be optimized for a broad keyword term you want to rank for (using the example above, it would be ‘cloud security’) while the cluster content would target long-tail keyword terms.

 The result is that your cluster content will generate targeted traffic and any value attributed to any page in the cluster is shared amongst the entire cluster as everything is linked.
 Over time, as the authority of your pages increases, your whole cluster will receive an SEO boost, improving your keyword rankings overall.